Shakib Al Hasan: Big Bash League

-Pakistan Super League(PSL)
+Pakistan Super League (PSL)

-Shakib was one of the headline stars confirmed the PCB's commitment at unveiling its preliminary plans for the Pakistan Super League.
+Shakib was one of the headline stars confirmed by the PCB's commitment at the unveiling its preliminary plans for the Pakistan Super League.

 In the 2016 Pakistan Super League, Shakib was named one of the Platinum Players and later he was picked up by Karachi Kings for US$140,000.
-In the his debut match against Lahore Qalanders, he was adjudged man of the match for scoring 51 out of 35 balls and getting a bowling figure of 1/26 which helped his team win by 7 wickets.
+In his debut match against Lahore Qalanders, he was adjudged man of the match for scoring 51 out of 35 balls and getting a bowling figure of 1/26 which helped his team win by 7 wickets.

 In the 2017 season, Shakib was picked by Peshawar Zalmi.
 He was supposed to play for the 2018 season also but was injured at that time.

-Shakib had a chance to play in the middle of PSL 2020 as a replacement of Mahmudullah Riyad, who tested positive of Covid-19 recently.
+Shakib had a chance to play in the middle of PSL 2020 as a replacement of Mahmudullah Riyad, who tested positive of COVID-19 recently.
 But, he was not allowed to take part for not being part of the draft list from the beginning.

 In April 2021, Shakib was signed by Lahore Qalandars to play in the rescheduled matches in the 2021 Pakistan Super League.
 But later, in May 2021, he expressed his desire to play in the 2021 Dhaka Premier League instead of playing in the rescheduled matches of the 2021 Pakistan Super League.
 As a result, he missed the rescheduled matches of the 2021 Pakistan Super League.

 Shakib played 13 matches scoring 180 runs at an average of 16.36 and strike rate of 107.14 and getting 8 wickets at an economy of 7.39.